nasa/cumulus/docs/data-cookbooks/sns.md

 On deployment, an sftracker (Step function tracker) [SNS](https://aws.amazon.com/sns) topic is created and used for messages related to the workflow.

-Workflows can be configured to send SNS messages containing the Cumulus message throughout the workflow by using the [SF SNS Report lambda function](https://www.npmjs.com/package/@cumulus/sf-sns-report).
+Workflows can be configured to send SNS messages containing the Cumulus message throughout the workflow by using the [SF-SNS-Report lambda function](https://www.npmjs.com/package/@cumulus/sf-sns-report).

 ## Pre-Deployment Configuration